 Here’s another great method… Who knew you could start a campfire using a chocolate bar and a soda can?!

-There’s nothing better than sitting around the campfire at night… for hours.
+There’s nothing better than sitting around the campfire at night in a great chair… for hours.
 And you want to be comfortable.

 Bonus Tip: We always take along a radio too.
 (That is, unless Jim decides to take his guitar instead!)
 You’d be surprised how many people play their tunes all day long.
 Similar to the unspoken camper’s law to be trustworthy, campers are also quite courteous though.
 And everyone honors the campground’s “noise policy”.